 For people like myself who are really playing around with 3D printing it makes little difference.
 The change was made to leverage the extra power of a 32 bit system but it doesn’t mean 8 bit processor version will become obsolete.
+Even so, if you fancy upgrading you can get a 32 bit board for less than $100 from this Amazon Retailer who has 4.3 star rating.

 But how do you know if an Ender 3 has an 8 bit or 32 bit board?